What to Expect from Therapy in San Francisco

 I’ll share a little bit about the therapeutic process to clarify what you can expect and help it feel less intimidating.

-Therapy typically has a beginning, middle, and an end.
 The process will start with an initial phone consultation to explore your needs and for you to determine whether the therapist will be a good fit for you.
 This initial consultation is an opportunity for you to ask questions about the therapist’s style of working, and to schedule your first appointment.
 After the first phone call, your therapist might send you an online intake form to get a more comprehensive view of your background.
 Your first session will be centered on building rapport and discussing more in depth about your goals or the changes you want to make in your life.

+The meat of therapy is about the process of change.
 This will look different depending on your needs and your therapist's approach.
 Your therapist will hopefully check in periodically about where you’re at regarding your treatment goals.
 And remember–your therapist is there to work with you, and you know your own needs best.
 It’s important to give your therapist thoughtful feedback about what is working or not working for you.
 This can open up a dialogue about blocks you're experiencing in therapy that might also be happening in other areas of your life.
 It will be helpful for your therapist to know about potential blocks you’re facing, so that together you can pivot the course of treatment, or help you find another therapist if necessary.
 In addition, providing feedback to your therapist serves as practice in expressing your needs in a healthy way to another human that cares about you.

 Therapy is not about getting advice